PranavMaheshwari37/Mercari-_Price-_Suggestion/README.md

 Root Mean Square Logarithmic Error(RMSLE).

 RMSLE is the best metric for a regression task.
 For a product, it is okay to predict a higher price value and but it is not worthy to predict a lower price value for the same.
 RMSLE will increase if we under predict and it will decrease if we over predict.
-Go through the documentation below to get a better understanding.